dariusf/fable/docs.md

 A `[TEXT](!FN)` link causes the function FN to be executed.

-## Semantics
+### Semantics

-A Fable story can be given a (denotational) semantics by (rough) analogy to procedural programs.
+A Fable story can be given a (denotational) semantics as a procedural program.

 | Fable   | Program         |
 | ------- | --------------- |